kingnoob1377/Stock_DepthMask_Config/README.md

-# Stock_DepthMask_Config
+This mod adds depthmask module for some of the stock parts.
- adds depthmask module for some stock parts
+Also, some part of the config is from restock by Nertea.